-Barry E. Silbert, 46, is the founder of the Manager and was Chief Executive Officer of the Manager until January 2021.
+Barry E. Silbert, 47, is the founder of the Manager.
+Mr. Silbert has served as a director and Chairman of the Board of the Manager since February 2020 and was Chief Executive Officer of the Manager until January 2021.
 Mr. Silbert is also the founder and Chief Executive Officer of Digital Currency Group, Inc. ("DCG"), a global enterprise that builds, buys, and invests in blockchain companies all over the world.
-DCG is the parent company of the Manager, CoinDesk and Genesis (the Authorized Participant of the Fund as of June 30, 2022 and the Authorized Participant's only Liquidity Provider as of the date of this Disclosure Statement), and is the indirect parent company of Grayscale Securities (the only acting Authorized Participant of the Fund as of the date of this Disclosure Statement).
+DCG is the parent company of the Manager, CoinDesk and Genesis (one of the Authorized Participant's Liquidity Providers as of the date of this Annual Report), and is the indirect parent company of Grayscale Securities (the only acting Authorized Participant of the Fund as of the date of this Annual Report).